chetangd30/llm_from_scratch/README.md

 ### Key Learning

-This notebook demonstrates that text classification can be approached in several different ways:
+Text classification can be approached using multiple architectures:

 ```text
                     Text Classification